Mastering the ATI Vital Signs Post-Test: A thorough look

 Documentation: The Key to Effective Communication

-Accurate and detailed documentation of vital signs is paramount.
+Accurate and detailed documentation of vital signs is critical.
 It ensures consistent communication among healthcare professionals and provides a crucial record of the patient's progress over time.
 Documentation should include:

 - Date and time of measurement